-So, having any given quarterly goal be achievable within that quarter has been helpful.
+So, trying to break any given quarterly goal down to a scope that’s achievable within one quarter has been helpful.
 It gives me a better sense of just how committed the year and its quarters are.
 It also helps me see better throughout the year how I’m progressing on larger-scale projects.

 1.2.
 A Personal Example

 This is true whether that larger project is professional or personal.
-For instance, if I have a goal to take a certain number of days out of the office with my family by the end of the year, it does some good just to plop that goal down into the fourth quarter.
+For instance, I regularly have a goal to take a certain number of days out of the office with my family by the end of the year.

-But if that goal is requires meaningful chunks of time in other quarters too, might be more helpful again is to segment that larger goal down into those major per-quarter chunks.
+Often, it’s just a matter of dropping this goal into the year’s last quarter.
+But if the goal is requires abnormally large blocks of time in other quarters too (e.g., for an extended time away during the summer), it’s proven helpful again to segment that larger goal down into any major per-quarter chunks.

 2. Brainstorm what you’d most like to accomplish this year.

 You’ll certainly accomplish many more things this year than you can count.
 But what are the most important things for you to accomplish?

 2.1.
 Make a list.